SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/implementation-guide.md

 * The More tab, which can contain user-defined fields you have added to your SuperOffice CRM solution;

 * The Interest tab, which can contain different types of communication, work-related events your company might organize or other personal interests like a person's hobby, for example.
-Once you know what information you already have in your database, you can determine which customer categories you need and which you do not need.
+After you know what information you already have in your database, you can determine which customer categories you need and which you do not need.

 Maybe new categories have to be added, while others should be deleted?